Aracho1/cv/README.md

 #### I'm a great communicator

-- As a Business Analyst / Manager at UBS, I coordinated 10+ projects with regional teams spread across Europe, Asia and America.
+- As a Business Analyst / Manager at UBS, I coordinated 20+ projects with regional teams spread across Europe, Asia and America.
 As a key facilitator, I was resposible for communication of group strategies to the sales teams.
 - I have been writing weekly blog posts about programming and other topics as you can see [here](https://hello-ara.medium.com/)
 - I did 7-month internship with S.Korea's biggest news agency, writing daily news articles published online.
 - I have regularly volunteered as an interpreter/translator, including during the 2012 London Olympics.

 #### Everyone tells me I'm great to work with!

-- The most consistent feedback I got from my ex-bosses and colleagues was that they love working with me because I am collaborative and professional.
+- The most consistent feedback I got from my ex-bosses and colleagues was that they love working with me because I am collaborative, accountable and professional.
 - I am proactive as well as patient, and by nature I love helping people, both in professional and personal settings.

 #### I'm an efficient and proactive learner

 - I achieved x at Makers while x
-- When I joined the sales team in my old company, I learned all the products, strategies and processes in a very short span of time, and started contributing to key projects from very early on.
-I also studied and passed the most highly regarded exam in finance (CFA) two years in a row while working full-time
+- When I joined the sales team in my old company, I learned all the products, strategies and processes in a very short span of time.
+As a result I started contributing to key projects from very early on.
+- I succesfully passed the most highly regarded exam in finance (CFA) two years in a row while working full-time

 ## Education